lscoppitto/docs-v3/docs/reference/libs/components/iim42652/index.md

 ```python
 enable_significant_motion_detection(xth=0, yth=0, zth=0, smd_timing=2, int_pin=1)
 ```
 Enable the significant-motion-detection feature of the IIM-42652 device.
 This feature allows to trigger the interrupt on the selected `int_pin` when the acceleration on one or more of the axes is cross the threshold more than twice on the selected `smd_timing`.
-The thresholds goes from 0 to 1 in `g` units and do not depend on the selected acceleration range.
+The thresholds go from 0 to 1 in `g` units and they do not depend on the selected acceleration range.

 * `xth` is the threshold on the x axis.
 * `yth` is the threshold on the y axis.